kaiLiGit/KaiLiGit.github.io/_pages/Resume.md

 :large_orange_diamond: Big Ecological Data Archive Protocol, Center for Analytics and Data Science, Miami University, Jan 2018 - May 2018.

-&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;:small_orange_diamond: worked with [Miami University's Ecological Big Data Initiative](https://miamioh.edu/cas/academics/centers/miebdi/opportunities/index.html) archiving three decades of data collected from a multitudes of lakes around the world.
+&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;:small_orange_diamond: worked with <a href="https://miamioh.edu/cas/academics/centers/miebdi/opportunities/index.html" target="_blank"> Miami University's Ecological Big Data Initiative</a> (under Big Ecological Data Archive Protocols) archiving three decades of data collected from a multitudes of lakes around the world.

-&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;:small_orange_diamond: Compiled and formated accociated metadata and data for the Ecological Data initiative (EDI) archives (using EMLassemblyline, an R package library); see our [archive data](https://portal.edirepository.org/nis/mapbrowse?scope=edi&identifier=186) stored in the EDI's portal.
+&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;:small_orange_diamond: Compiled and formated accociated metadata and data for the Ecological Data initiative (EDI) archives (using EMLassemblyline, an R package library); see our <a href="https://portal.edirepository.org/nis/mapbrowse?scope=edi&identifier=186" target="_blank"> archive data</a> stored in the EDI's portal.

 &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;:small_orange_diamond: Formulated and documented a detailed protocol to enable other researchers within the university to easily archive their data in EDI's repository (Beth, <dickmaem@miamioh.edu>, is my supervisor, in case you have further questions).